PhysiCell-Tools/python-loader/man/docstring/mcds.plot_contour.md

                 None tries to take the values from the initial.svg file. fall back setting is [640, 480].

+            directory: string; default None
+                if None, a meaningful output directory name will be generated, based on focus and z_slice parameters, else the resulting plots will be moved to the explicit name directory.

             ext: string; default is None
                 output image format. possible formats are jpeg, png, and tiff.
                 None will return the matplotlib fig object.